 The Only True Paradise

-Photoshop montages incorporating screen prints, photos and plans along with ink paintings of characters from the landmark on coloured acrylic sprayed circles, express the social, economic and physiological aspects of the time, the people and the place through colours, textures and marks.
-Using specific colours that elude the to past, present and future of the people and place.
+The social, economic and physiological aspects of that time, the people and the hole in the road, are conveyed through photoshop montages incorporating screen prints, photos and plans along with ink paintings of characters from the landmark on coloured acrylic sprayed circles.
+Specific colours, textures and marks elude to the past, present and future of the people and the place.

 ‘the contradictions of humanity are fully exposed; fantasy and reality, strength and suppression, and the personal and the political all writhe together in circling dialogue’